 Ingredients (serves 1):

-• 1 rounded tablespoon raw pepitas (pumpkin seeds) or sunflower seeds
+1 tablespoon raw pepitas (pumpkin seeds) or sunflower seeds

-• 1 rounded tablespoon coconut flakes (organic & unsweetened)
+1 to 1½ tablespoons coconut flakes (organic & unsweetened)

-• dried berry variation: 1 to 1½ tablespoons raw goji berries or dried cranberries, cherries or raisins (organic & unsweetened) or mixture of the above
+dried berry variation: 1 tablespoon raw goji berries or dried cranberries, cherries or raisins (organic & unsweetened) or mixture of the above

 Instructions: Mix together and enjoy!
 You can also use it as a topping for your chia pudding or coconut yogurt for a more filling snack or healthy breakfast.